Woolgoolga

 Health performance in Woolgoolga is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Woolgoolga faces significant health challenges, as assessed by AreaSearch's mortality rates and chronic condition prevalence.
+Woolgoolga faces significant health challenges based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
 Common health conditions are somewhat prevalent across both younger and older age cohorts.
-The rate of private health cover is very low at approximately 47% of the total population (~3,161 people), compared to 51.9% in Rest of NSW and the national average of 55.7%.
+The rate of private health cover is very low at approximately 47% of the total population (~3,161 people), compared to 51.9% in Regional NSW and the national average of 55.7%.

-The most common medical conditions are arthritis (affecting 11.6%) and mental health issues (8.6%), while 63.6% of residents declare themselves completely clear of medical ailments, similar to the 63.3% in Rest of NSW.
-Working-age residents show a higher prevalence of chronic health conditions than average.
-The area has 28.1% of residents aged 65 and over (1,894 people), which is higher than the 23.4% in Rest of NSW.
+The most common medical conditions are arthritis and mental health issues, affecting 11.6% and 8.6% of residents respectively.
+63.6% of residents declared themselves completely clear of medical ailments, compared to 63.3% in Regional NSW.
+Working-age residents show above average prevalence of chronic health conditions.
+The area has 28.6% of residents aged 65 and over (1,927 people), higher than the 23.4% in Regional NSW.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health